 Do your research

 Not exactly a hardship, and many of us spend lots of time looking at wedding dresses without having a wedding to plan for!
 But research is invaluable.
 Looking online and in magazines can help you understand the designers you like and familiarise yourself with the different styles and terminology out there.
-Rock My Wedding have come up with an excellent guide to wedding dress styles.
+Brides Magazine have an excellent guide to wedding dress silhouettes.

-Whether you’re planning a Summer or a Winter wedding can have an impact on the dress you choose.
-Of course, you can still opt for a strapless gown no matter the time of year, but you may consider cover-up options including jackets, stoles etc when styling your gown.
-Long sleeves on a hot Summer’s day could be a little uncomfortable especially if you chance upon a heatwave, however you could certainly still opt for this if the sleeves/jacket are removable, and then you have the best of both worlds!
+Whether you’re planning a Summer or Winter wedding can have an impact on the dress you choose.
+Of course, you can still opt for a strapless gown no matter the time of year, but you may consider cover-up options including jackets, cardigans, stoles etc when styling your gown.
+Long sleeves on a hot summer’s day could be a little uncomfortable especially if you chance upon a heatwave, however you could certainly still opt for this if you’re totally set on it.
+If the sleeves/jacket are removable then even better, and then you have the best of both worlds!
 And what about your venue?
-If you’re channelling hippie chic with a wedding in a tipi, a more traditional classic look might not be quite the look you’re after, and a designer like ‘Made with Love‘ might be more your thing.
+If you’re channelling boho chic with a wedding in a tipi, a more traditional classic look might not be quite the look you’re after, and a designer like ‘Made with Love‘ might be more your thing.